Discusses key economic indicators and trade statistics, which countries are dominant in the market, and other issues that affect trade.

 Banjul Port is central to the country’s economy, accounting for about 90% of the country’s trade in both volume and weight.
 The Port plays a vital role in the trade and distribution of cargo to neighboring countries including Mali, Guinea Bissau, Senegal, and Guinea Conakry.

-Gambian re-exports constitute over 80 percent of the country’s total exports.
-The government of The Gambia (GoTG), in partnership with the European Investment Bank and African Development Bank, is exploring new state-of-the-art port projects, including the expansion of the current jetty, digitalization of port operations, and the construction of new container terminals.
+Gambian re-exports constitute over 70 percent of the country’s total exports.
+The Government of The Gambia (GoTG), in partnership with the European Investment Bank and African Development Bank, is exploring new state-of-the-art port projects, including the expansion of the current jetty, digitalization of port operations, and the construction of new container terminals.
 The upgrades would lengthen the docks and enlarge the canal to accommodate even longer container ships, presenting opportunities for construction, port operation, and shipping firms.
 Large container lines such as CMA-CGM / Delmas, Maersk, MSC, and Grimaldi service Banjul’s port.

 The Ministry of Justice, which provides a variety of administrative services to foreign investors, is the point of entry for business registration.
 The government has lowered the average number of days it takes to start a business in the country during the last few years.
 On average, obtaining the necessary legal documentation to form a business takes two to three days.
 The government is seeking to expand its “single window” system, which provides businesses with one-stop government services, opening a new service center at the Kanifing Municipal Council (KMC).

 In 2018, the Gambia regained its African Growth and Opportunity Act (AGOA) and Millennium Challenge Corporation (MCC) eligibility, which it had earlier lost due to concerns about the former government’s human rights violations.
-In 2021, MCC designed a Power Sector Program in The Gambia, which will provide tools over a multi-year period for the Gambian government to improve the country’s electricity sector.
+In 2021, MCC designed a four-year $25 million Power Sector Program in The Gambia, which will provide tools over a multi-year period for the Gambian government to improve the country’s electricity sector.
 The AGOA Act provides duty-free access to the U.S. market for most Sub-Saharan countries, including The Gambia.

 According to the Ministry of Trade, Gambia’s overall trade with the United States was $12 million in 2020, down 25% from 2019 ($47 million) due to the 2020 COVID-19 border closure.
 The Gambia was the 184th largest trading partner for the United States in 2019.

 Fish, palm oil, and locally made textiles were the top three U.S. exports in 2020.
 Poultry meat, vehicles, and fertilizers were the top three U.S. imports from Gambia in 2020.
+Other important trading and investment partners include Brazil, China, Denmark, India, Ivory Coast, and Turkey.

 The Gambia is a member of ECOWAS and a signatory to the African Continental Free Trade Area (AfCFTA).